RikkiM1/OS-FINAL-PROJECT/README.md

     - [ ] From Client
     - [ ] To Slave
     - [ ] From Slave
-* Set up threads in client, in to master set up loop requesting multiple jobs
-* Set up the logic to dynamically set the job id counter in client append to client ID which will be passes by master
+- [x] Set up the logic to dynamically set the job id counter in client
-*
+- [ ] Check the current thread syntax make sure it is correct

-### Write weekly progress reports here.
+### 🗓️ Write weekly progress reports here.
 ___
 <u> Nov.
 12 - 19</u>

 * Rebecca G: Created SlaveB socket in Master, added some code & comments in master and client.
 * Rikki M:  added the catch statements to SlaveA and SlaveB classes, also I created the SlaveB class 11/12
-* Elisheva G:
+* Elisheva G: JobList Class, BooleanWrapper Class, Thread Slaves M->S, Thread Clients C->M
-* As a group:
+* As a group: Created and connected the different applications, began creating the needed classes and threads

 <u> Nov.
 19 - 26</u>